-In addition to this feature, Card Forms have a fullscreen mode for users to click or tap on the fullscreen icon to get a full-blown immersive experience.
+In addition to the Smart Embed feature, Card Forms have a fullscreen mode for users to click or tap on the fullscreen icon to get a full-blown immersive experience.
 If you want your form to open automatically with fullscreen, just enable this feature.

-- Inline Embed – when viewing an embedded form on your website, you’ll notice a blue pencil icon at the top-left hand corner.
+When viewing an embedded form on your website, you’ll notice a blue pencil icon at the top-left-hand corner.
 This pencil allows you (as the form owner) to change the inline embed settings of your form.

 Once you click on the icon, you’d see a variety of embed options:

-- Floating Feedback Button – this new embed code can be found on the Publish section of your Form Builder.
-It will place a button on any corner of the page.
+This new embed code can be found under the Publish tab of the Form Builder.
+The Floating Feedback Button embed method will place a button on any corner of your web page.
 You can also customize the button according to your preference.
-Below is an example of how it would look like when embedded.

 While this is doable in Classic Forms with the use of Paragraph, Page Breaks, Image, and Header form elements, we made it a built-in feature in Card Forms this time.

-Edit Welcome Page – at the top of the form builder, you would see an Edit Welcome Page button.
+At the top of the Form Builder, you would see an Edit Welcome Page button.
 This would allow you to customize the texts displayed on the first page, change the icon used, show or hide the number of questions on your entire form, or remove the welcome page altogether.

-There are some features that were intentionally removed/moved in Card Forms.
+Some features were intentionally removed in Card Forms.
 These were done on purpose to match the overall look and feel of the new layout.